 - You can cut down on the cost of data gathering.
 Sometimes gathering the data is costly in and of itself because it may require lab tests and human intervention in a real-world environment.
 This can really add up, especially if you need lots of data for your model.

 Want to learn more about how data science and artificial intelligence can impact your manufacturing processes?
-Sign up for our virtual optimizer webinar and explore how RapidMiner can help you better view and implement changes to your processes, all with low risk and a high possibility of impact.
+Check out our on-demand Virtual Optimizer webinar to learn how RapidMiner can help you better view and implement changes to your processes, all with low risk and a high possibility of impact.

 If you’d like to talk about how AI can help your manufacturing business, you can also register for a free AI assessment where we’ll help you analyze the feasibility and impact that AI can have on your bottom line.